unicurses/unicurses/README.md

 pip install uni-curses
 ```

-Or if you want to use the latest releases, download the files from this repository, open your terminal and cd/navigate to the `unicurses` folder, then execute the below:
+or if you want to use the latest release, download the files from this repository, open your terminal and cd/navigate to the `unicurses` folder and then execute the below:
 ```terminal
 python setup.py install
 ```